 Healthy fat is the macronutrient everyone is talking about these days.
 Ketogenic diets, butter coffee, fat balls and MCT oil are all the rage.
-MCT oil, in particular, has been getting a bunch of attention in the health and wellness world so let’s get clear on what it is, why it’s good for us and how we should use it.
+MCT oil, in particular, has been getting a bunch of attention in the health and wellness world so let’s get clear on what the benefits of MCT oil are and how we should use it in our diet.

 First things first: what is MCT oil?
 MCT stands for medium-chain triglyceride.
 MCTs are a special class of fats that are derived from coconut oil and/or palm oil.
 These triglycerides have a unique chemical structure so your body metabolizes MCTs differently than short-chain and long-chain triglycerides.

 Normally, when you eat a food that contains fat, it is broken down in the small intestine with the help of bile and lipase, a pancreatic enzyme.
 MCTs are able to skip this step and head straight for the liver to be quickly converted to ketones to fuel your brain and body.
 Ketones put you into ketosis, which is when you burn fat (instead of sugar) for fuel.

 The benefits of MCT oil

 Why is burning fat for fuel so awesome?
 Here are 5 excellent reasons:

 1. Appetite suppression

 Ghrelin is a hunger hormone that is released when the stomach is empty, sending the message to your brain that you need to eat.
 MCT oil turns into ketones and ketones suppress ghrelin production.
 MCTs also increase CCK, a hormone that tells your body you’re full.
 So when you add MCT oil to your drinks and meals, you’ll feel satisfied, stay full longer and won’t need to snack.